 When to eat

 Meal frequency is the bread and butter to eating for muscle gain.
-Five to seven meals a day is ideal for men or women looking to gain some dense muscle.
+Five to seven meals a day is ideal for men or women when packing on muscle.
 Once your macros are set up from the tips listed above, it is time to apply those numbers for meal breakdown.
 Let’s take a 200-pound man with 12 percent body fat, which leaves him at 176 pounds of lean body mass.
 His macros would break down to something like this on a basic layout — about 45 grams of protein, 60 grams of carbs and 10 grams of fat per meal for six meals each day.
 That may sound like too much, but if you think that two to three meals are going to cut it, you will be spinning your wheels for years to come.
 This caloric nutrient-dense surplus is what leads to muscle growth.
 Without proving that surplus the body simply cannot adapt.
 The bigger you get, the more food you need.
 As we grow from small children to adults our appetite increases as our systems need more fuel and nutrients, and it is the same case with gaining muscle mass.

 All of that being said, when it comes to figuring out how much you need for your goals and current stats, calculate the numbers yourself or look for an online macro counter like Freedieting.com, Bodybuilding.com or an app like My Macros, and you will be all set to make gains!